mykle1/MMM-SunWorship/README.md

 The images are timestamped (Zulu time) and update about every 10 minutes.

-Images are current to within a few hours.
+Images are current to within one hour.
 Kinda cool.

-Earth scale at bottom left of images makes you realize how small we really are.
+Earth scale at bottom left of images makes you realize just how small we really are.

 ## Examples